Rice Buy Online to create rice salad or the typical risotto!

 The saffron or “Milanese” Risotto is one of the most popular dishes of the culinary tradition of the city of Milan.

 Zucchini flowers Risotto is a light but very tasty dish that enhances the delicate taste of zucchini flowers, ideal during the spring and summer period.
 To give a touch of extra color add saffron to the risotto.
-Ingredients: 900ml of vegetable broth 320g of...
+Ingredients: 900ml of...

 Zucchini Risotto is a simple but tasty and genuine recipe.
 It's perfect for enjoying on a fresh spring day, and blended with creamy Pecorino cheese creates a perfect blend!
-Ingredients: 320 g Carnaroli Rice 350 g of Zucchini 1 l of vegetable broth 80 g of...
+Ingredients: 320 g Carnaroli Rice 350 g of Zucchini 1 l of...